-Ultomiris 10 mg/mL concentrate (vial of 30 mL) must be diluted to a final concentration of 5 mg/mL.
-Ultomiris concentrate for solution for infusion in 30 mL vials (10 mg/mL) must be diluted before it is administered by intravenous infusion with a syringe pump or infusion pump over a minimum period of 77 to 194 minutes (1.3 to 3.3 hours), depending on body weight (see Table 4 below).
+Ultomiris concentrate for solution for infusion is presented in 30 mL vials (10 mg/mL) and must be diluted to a final concentration of 5 mg/mL.
+Following dilution, Ultomiris is to be administered by intravenous infusion with a syringe pump or infusion pump over a minimum period of 22 to 194 minutes (0.4 to 3.3 hours), depending on body weight (see Tables 6 and 7 below).